-Gov. McDonnell's conviction is based on alleged violations of the Hobbs Act and the honest services statute which, in a nutshell, prohibit a quid pro quo arrangement in which a public official is given something of value (the quid) in exchange for an "official action" (the quo).
+Gov. McDonnell's convictions are based on alleged violations of the Hobbs Act and the honest services statute which, in a nutshell, prohibit a quid pro quo arrangement in which a public official is given something of value (the quid) in exchange for an "official action" (the quo).

 Gifts to public officials usually take the form of campaign contributions, not the personal gifts shown here; however, that distinction is not relevant for purposes of these federal statutes.
 See, e.g., United States v.
 Derrick, 163 F.3d 799, 816-17 (4th Cir.
 1998) ("[C]ampaign contributions may be the subject of a Hobbs Act violation, no less than any other payments.").
 Thus - and this is key - the nature of the quid does not change what constitutes a quo.
 The sorts of actions at issue here either are - or are not - "official actions" whether they are allegedly linked to campaign contributions or to anything else of value.
-This important point appears to have been lost on the
+This important point appears to have been lost on the Fourth Circuit.
+Thus, the decision below creates a very dangerous environment for public officials who receive campaign contributions and for citizens who give them.